THE CASE FOR PROTECTING AND ENHANCING FRESHWATER INFRASTRUCTURE.

 MITIGATE HABITAT LOSS

 Rivers and streams are critical habitat for wildlife, both in and out of the water.
 Erosion can make riverbanks unstable and decrease water quality and clarity.
-Stabilizing stream banks address these issues.
+Stabilizing stream banks addresses these issues.
 During a recent restoration of the North Fork of the Zumbro River in Wabasha County, MN, we installed a toe wood structure along the riverbank to create an in-stream habitat for both fish and the aquatic insects to improve access to their food source.
 The toe wood structure will help maintain and enhance game fish populations and stabilize eroded streambanks.

 Wildlife and people must be able to access rivers and streams to make use of them.
 By addressing water quality and mitigating habitat loss, accessibility is improved.
 Now, wildlife can utilize a restored, sustainable aquatic resource while at the same time improving public use for fishing, hunting, swimming and other recreational activities.